ifsvivek/PEP/README.md

 -   Introduction explaining the topic's significance
 -   Multiple sections covering key concepts
 -   Practical examples for each concept
+-   Interactive elements for engagement
+-   Key terms with definitions
 -   Summary of the main ideas
 -   Recommended further reading